kamilkisiela/apollo-angular/docs/source/basics/local-state.md

 <h2 id="next-steps">Next steps</h2>

 Managing your local data with Apollo Client can simplify your state management code since the Apollo cache is your single source of truth for all data in your application.
-If you'd like to learn more about `apollo-link-state`, check out:
+If you'd like to learn more about Apollo Angular, check out:

-- [`apollo-link-state` docs](/docs/link/links/state.html): Dive deeper into the concepts we just learned, such as resolvers and mixed queries, by taking a look at the `apollo-link-state` docs.
+- [Local state docs](https://www.apollographql.com/docs/tutorial/local-state): Dive deeper into the concepts we just learned, such as resolvers and mixed queries, by taking a look at the Apollo Tutorial docs.
-- [The future of state management](https://blog.apollographql.com/the-future-of-state-management-dd410864cae2): Read about our vision for the future of state management with GraphQL in the `apollo-link-state` announcement post.